yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 In September this year, I saw that [Rob's post](https://robjhyndman.com/hyndsight/disqus2giscus.html) on migrating from Disqus to Giscus.
-It seemed that Mitch O'Hara-Wild had fully automated the job of extracting Disqus comments and re-posting them to Github Discussions so that we could use Giscus, which sounded awesome to me, but again, the number of Disqus comments on my site was huge.
-I knew Github has some rate limit, and I had no idea how long it would take to post the 10K comments.
+It seemed that Mitch O'Hara-Wild had fully automated the job of extracting Disqus comments and re-posting them to GitHub Discussions so that we could use Giscus, which sounded awesome to me, but again, the number of Disqus comments on my site was huge.
+I knew GitHub has some rate limit, and I had no idea how long it would take to post the 10K comments.
 In addition, I was still hesitating on two other things:

-1. I didn't like the fact that all guest comments must be posted using my own Github account, even though there is a header line in each Github comment that says "this comment was originally posted by \[...\] on \[...\]".
+1. I didn't like the fact that all guest comments must be posted using my own GitHub account, even though there is a header line in each GitHub comment that says "this comment was originally posted by \[...\] on \[...\]".
 If the readers don't pay close attention, they may feel that I've been talking to myself on my own site for 17 years :) More importantly, the original authors